15532th/avtdl/PLUGINS.md

 * `name`: name of a specific entity.
 Used to reference it in `chains` section.
 Must be unique within a plugin.
 Required.
 * `filename`: name of the output file.
 Supports templating with `{...}`.
 Required.
 #####
 * `path`: directory where output file should be created.
 Default is current directory.
+Supports templating with {...}.
 Not required.
 * `encoding`: output file encoding.
 Default value is `utf8`.
 * `output_format`: one of `str`, `repr`, `json`, `pretty_json`, `hash`.
 Default value is `text`.
 * `overwrite`: whether file should be overwritten in if it already exists.
 Default value is `true`.